 This type of attack is a very real threat to hotels that utilize the high-end IoT lock key.
 By using mobile devices as keycards, hotels are putting themselves at risk as each device acts as an entry point for a bad actor attempting to gain access to the network.
 IoT devices, although having many advantages, also come with an increased threat to cybersecurity.
 These smart devices are connected to the network and, should a malicious actor take control of one, a variety of attacks can take place.

 Attackers are utilizing IoT devices when carrying out hardware attacks as they are easier to target.
 Hardware attacks require physical access, and this can be risky when there are numerous physical security measures in place.
 As such, IoT devices, which are used in less secure areas, are an ideal entry point.
-Targeting just one device can allow perpetrators to infiltrate the network and carry out attacks such as the ransomware attack described above.
+Targeting just one device can allow perpetrators to infiltrate the network and carry out attacks such as the ransomware attack described above and in this case, hack a hotel.
 Although paying the ransom is actually advised against, some organizations have no option as they do not have the means or capabilities to do anything else.
 As such, there is a large financial burden imposed on the victim, as well as a loss of productivity and reputational damage.